 In 1969 I was born in Brooklyn, New York.
-My family were Hispanic, they were Jewish people known commonly as Sephardic Jews.
-My family’s language was Judeo-Spanish (aka Ladino), the language of the Jews that are descendants from Spain on the Iberian Peninsula in Western Europe.
+My family are Hispanic, they are Jewish people known commonly as Sephardic Jews.
+My family’s language was Judeo-Spanish (what we call 'Ladino'), the language of the Jews that are descendants from Spain on the Iberian Peninsula in Western Europe.
 My family left Spain hundreds of years ago and settled in Ottoman Turkey, before coming to America.
 This is our story.

 Jewish people had lived on the Iberian Peninsula long prior to the early descendants of the Catholic church had been there, some as early as the 1st century CE.
 Archeological findings place Jews in Spain long before the early Visigoths, or the later Arabs or Christians.
 Moreover, Jews had lived on the Iberian Peninsula well over 300 years prior to the “New Testament” first formally being canonized in the year 393 CE.